 Only days after the fire the Thai families affected by the loss of family members from the fire were seen photographed with the smiling CEO Piya Isaramalai along with government officials and the Governor of Phuket as he, CEO Piya Isaramalai, handed over 1,000,000 Thai Baht (approximately $30,000) as compensation for their loss and an assurance that they would not take the matter any further – in typical Thai fashion where money is the only thing that really matters they readily accepted the cash.

 In the meantime what is happening with the building?
-You might think that after forensics determined the building illegal, and the fact that it is burnt seriously, that it would be condemned for demolition however the Thais have a different view, and that is to do something quickly in order to start making money, so officials have given the go ahead to use the ground floor for commercial use – the CEO Piya Isaramalai intends to sweep up the mess left behind and renting this out to stall vendors, who will no doubt be selling pirated goods in order to fleece the foreign tourists.
+You might think that after forensics determined the building illegal, and the fact that it is burnt seriously, that it would be condemned for demolition, however the Thais have a different view, and that is to do something quickly in order to start making money, and so officials have given the go ahead to use the ground floor for commercial use – the CEO Piya Isaramalai intends to sweep up the mess left behind and rent this out to stall vendors; who will no doubt be selling pirated goods in order to fleece the foreign tourists.

 Is this an isolated case?
 Is it really that bad in Thailand?
 I am sorry to say yes to both questions.
 There have been a high number of foreign tourist’s deaths, mainly due to negligence and the lack of public safety this year alone and yet the Thai Authorities refuse to do anything to make tourism safer in Phuket or Thailand as a whole.

 If you are one of those thinking about taking a holiday in Thailand you may want to seriously consider changing your plans.
 While the Thai Authorities continue with their off-handed attitude towards holiday makers and their safety, for their own personal gain, it is obvious that Thailand is not a suitable place for anyone to visit.